nommiin/brief/README.md

 # brief
- Generic code scanner and tokenizer
+A generic code scanner and tokenizer